ServiceObjects/email-validation-3/email-validation-3-dot-net/SOAP/readme.md

 ```
 // 1 Instantiate the service wrapper
-ValidateEmailFastValidation validateEmailFastValidation = new ValidateEmailFastValidation(true);
+ValidateEmailFastValidation validateEmailFastValidation = new ValidateEmailFastValidation(IsLive);

 // 2 Provide your input data
 //  Required fields: